CallistoSecurity/Smart-contract-auditing/README.md

 In the Security Department of Callisto, smart-contract auditors are paid once a month.

-The total amount of payment is calculated based on the amount of tasks performed during the last month.
-Each security audit is evaluated separately and a security auditor receives payment for each audit performed.
+The total payment amount is calculated based on the number of tasks performed last month.
+Each security audit is evaluated separately and a security auditor receives payment for each audit.

 Each finding has a certain weight in points.
 The following values will be used to evaluate findings according to its severity: